 Whether it’s a large chunk of historical data or an individual’s browsing history, product recommendations are based on user behaviour.
 These recommendations could be products that have been viewed, added to basket or purchased in correlation to the current product the customer is browsing.

 If you’re aware of what your customers want or what they are browsing, upselling or cross-selling is a no brainer.
 Display complementary products next to the products they are browsing, or if you want to take it a step further, offer a discount if they spend over a certain threshold.

 Not only are product recommendations fundamental for a personalised shopping experience, they make it both easier and quicker for eCommerce retailers to guide customers through their conversion funnel.

-On-site notifications (often known as ‘smart alerts’ or pulses’) can communicate both useful information and friendly reminders to customers in a precise and timely fashion and more importantly, in a way that the customer feels is specifically for them.
+On-site notifications, often known as 'prompts’, can communicate useful information and friendly reminders to customers in a precise and timely fashion and, more importantly, in a way that the customer feels is specifically for them.

-Smart alerts are often the most beneficial in employing scarcity, a marketing tactic that uses the fear of loss to sell more, increasing a customer’s perceived value of a product.
+Prompts are often the most beneficial in leveraging scarcity, a marketing tactic that uses the fear of loss to sell more, increasing a customer’s perceived value of a product.

 Research into scarcity marketing shows that customers place a higher value on products that are of limited availability.

 Prompts can be used for stating how many customers are currently looking at the same product, how many times the product has been purchased in the last 24 hours or offering a discount code that expires in an hour.

 When consumers find out that their favourite product is almost out of stock or they only have 48 minutes left to use their discount code, the customer purchases a lot faster and often with less thought.